“For you have been born again, not of perishable seed, but of imperishable, through the living and enduring Word of God.” 1 Peter 1:23

 - The food for your soul and spirit

 In the book of Matthew chapter 4 verse 4, while The Lord Jesus has been fasting in the desert, satan showed up trying to tempt Jesus to break the fast.
 He made a suggestion to Jesus to make bread from stones to relieve His hunger.
 But The Lord Jesus said to satan, “No!
 The Scriptures say, ‘People do not live by bread alone, but by every word that comes from The Mouth of God.’”
 Another translation says, “But He answered and said, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’”
 In his book, ‘The Purpose Drive Life’ Pastor Rick Warren said, “The Word of God is the spiritual nourishment you must have to fulfill your purpose.”
 Your physical world, body, or flesh have its food, but your spiritual world also has its food.
 People need more than bread for their lives.
 They must feed also on the Word of God; the food for the soul and spirit.
 You see, The Spirit of God uses the Word of God to transform us in the likeness of Jesus Christ.
 In other words, if we want to become like Jesus, to have Christ-like character, and live godly, we must fill our lives with His Word.
 In the book of John chapter 3, from verse 1 to 8, the Bible records that, “There was a man of the Pharisees named Nicodemus, a ruler of the Jews.
 This man came to Jesus by night and said to Him, “Rabbi, we know that You are a teacher come from God; for no one can do these signs that You do unless God is with him.”
 Jesus answered and said to him, “Most assuredly, I say to you, unless one is born again, he cannot see the kingdom of God.”
 Nicodemus said to Him, “How can a man be born when he is old?
 Can he enter a second time into his mother’s womb and be born?”
 Jesus answered, “Most assuredly, I say to you, unless one is born of water and the Spirit, he cannot enter the kingdom of God.
 That which is born of the flesh is flesh, and that which is born of the Spirit is spirit.
 Do not marvel that I said to you, ‘You must be born again.’
 The wind blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes.
 So is everyone who is born of the Spirit.”
 God’s Word must be the center of our lives, decisions, thinking patterns, and so no. In other words, The Word of God must be living in us just like Job who said, “I have treasured the Words of God’s mouth more than my daily bread,” we also we have got to treasure the Word of God, and His promises for us.
-It’s for our own best.
+It’s for our own growth and for the best.

 - You have got to be built on the rock